M1chlCZ/bingo-bot/Readme.md

 ## ⚡ Features
 - **Automated Trading**: Works with Binance for spot trading.
 More exchanges coming soon!
 - **Custom Strategies**: Easily implement your own strategies in the `./strategies/` folder.
+- **Market Analysis**: Bot automatically analyzes markets and trades based on market conditions.
+- **Automatic pairs add/remove**: Bot automatically adds new pairs and removes pairs that are not profitable.
 - **Pluggable Exchanges**: Add other exchanges by adhering to the shared interface in `./interfaces/shared.go`.
 - **Stop-Loss and Take-Profit**: Dynamic risk management for trades.
 - **Multi-Pair Trading**: Manage multiple trading pairs with thread-safe operations.